-The fair value of employee share options is measured using the Black-Scholes model.
-Measurement inputs include the share price on the measurement date, exercise price of the instrument, expected volatility, expected term of the instruments (based on historical experience and general option holder behavior), expected dividends, and the risk-free interest rate (based on government bonds).
+The fair value of stock options is measured using the Black-Scholes model.
+Measurement inputs include the share price on the measurement date, exercise price of the instrument, expected volatility, expected term of the instruments (based on historical experience and general option holder behavior), expected dividends, expected forfeiture rates and the risk-free interest rate (based on government bonds).
 Service and non-market performance conditions attached to the transactions are not taken into account in determining fair value.